 Building on CERCLL’s Digital Literacies Project and the associated Second Language Digital Literacies symposium (L2DL), the Second Language Multimodal Literacies symposium (L2ML) will bring together educators, practitioners, and researchers, who share common interests in exploring the role of multimodality in contexts of second or multiple language and culture learning.
-This free, two-day virtual event will include a series of digital presentations and discussions, including three invited talks by experts in the fields of multimodal language and literacy education.
-The symposium will culminate in a panel discussion, where participants will consider future directions for multimodal scholarship and pedagogical practice in second language and multilingualism studies.
+This free, virtual event will include a series of digital presentations and discussions, including three invited talks by experts in the fields of multimodal language and literacy education.
+Recorded presentations will be available to view from April 17th, with asynchronous discussion leading up to the live events on April 21st and 22nd.

 Invited Speakers:Denise Newfield, University of the Witwatersrand, South Africa Ana Oskoz, University of Maryland Baltimore County, US Jennifer Rowsell, University of Sheffield, UK